peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

 THAPBI PICT offers two solutions.
 By default the *entire* FASTA description (after the identifier) is the species name, giving full control to the user.

-However, the ``--ncbi`` switch enables heuristics.
+However, ``-c ncbi`` switches on NCBI heuristics.
 This is best used with a pre-loaded NCBI taxonomy in the database for validation purposes.
 This tries as many words as possible from the NCBI style FASTA description in looking for a match in the NCBI taxonomy, including synonyms.
 If that fails and lax mode